Gow Forestry

 What areas do you serve?+

-We primarily serve Spokane, Spokane Valley, Green Bluff, Deer Park, Mead, Chattaroy, Colbert, Liberty Lake, Newman Lake, Diamond Lake, Newport, Elk, Blanchard and nearby Inland Northwest rural properties.
-Borderline location?
-Contact us—we may coordinate or refer.
+We primarily serve Spokane, Spokane Valley, Green Bluff, Deer Park, Mead, Chattaroy, Colbert, Liberty Lake, Newman Lake, Diamond Lake, Newport, Elk, Blanchard, and nearby Inland Northwest rural properties.
+Not sure if you're in range?
+Contact us — we may be able to coordinate or refer.

 What is forestry mulching?+

-Forestry mulching is a mechanical vegetation management method using a dedicated high-torque mulching head to shred brush, saplings, ladder fuels and invasive plants into a uniform mulch layer in a single pass—avoiding cut-pile-burn cycles and heavy soil disturbance.
+Forestry mulching is a single-pass method that grinds brush, saplings, ladder fuels, and invasive plants into a uniform mulch layer.
+A high-torque mulching head does the work without cut-pile-burn cycles or heavy soil disturbance.

 How does forestry mulching help with wildfire mitigation?+